-The assessment consists of a written exam (75min.) (according to \$4(2), 1 SPO).
-A bonus can be earned through successful participation in the tutorial sessions.
-If the grade of the written examination is between 4.0 and 1.3, the bonus improves the grade by up to one level (0.3 or 0.4).
+The assessment consists of a written exam (75min.) (according to §4(2), 1 SPO).
 The examination is offered in each semester and can be repeated at any regular examination date.

 Students deepen their knowledge of national and international bond markets.
 They gain knowledge of the traded instruments and their key figures for describing default risk such as ratings, default probabilities or credit spreads.